-HOBOKEN, N.J. - (AP) -- A commuter train from New York barreled into a New Jersey rail station without stopping and crashed during the Thursday morning rush hour, injuring more than 100 people, some of them critically, authorities said.
+HOBOKEN, N.J. - (AP) -- A commuter train barreled into a New Jersey rail station during the Thursday morning rush hour, causing serious damage.
+There is no word so far on any injuries.

-TV footage and photos from the scene show damage to the rail car and extensive structural damage to the Hoboken station.
+TV footage and photos from the scene Thursday morning show damage to the rail car and extensive structural damage to the Hoboken station.

 The train came to a halt in a covered area between the station's indoor waiting area and the platform.
 A metal structure covering the area collapsed.

 "It simply did not stop," WFAN anchor John Minko, who witnessed the crash, told 1010 WINS.
 "It went right through the barriers and into the reception area."